 The 42 principal salmon rivers in England and the 22 in Wales have a total wetted area accessible to salmon of 7,340 and 4,619 hectares, respectively.
 The salmon producing capacity of accessible river reaches within these catchments is accounted for in deriving CLs.
 These wetted areas exclude salmon habitat in 'recovering' rivers and so represent minimum national estimates.
-The potential salmon habitat, i.e. including that above physical and chemical barriers to upstream migration, has yet to be fully quantified.
+The potential salmon habitat, i.e. including that above physical and chemical barriers to upstream migration, will be determined by 2024.